annakovesdi/eco-era-store/README.md

 -checkout form: error message does not disappear after error is fixed -add countryselect dropdown
--email address in shipping info js and webhooks
+-email address in shipping info js and webhooks -finish default name and email address in profile